vinodkd/jmx.js/journal.md

 * DONE implement the "edit raw" view for all elements that use the GENERIC template
 * DONE change the test app and jmx.js such that any file can be picked and displayed, ie remove hard-coded simpleplan.jmx.
 * DONE move all code into self executing anonymous function so it can be modularized and the api given in readme can be realized.
-* Check if jmx.js:313 needs to be fixed.
+* WONTFIX Check if jmx.js:313 needs to be fixed.
-* Update readme with instructions on how to setup and embed into app
+* DONE Update readme with instructions on how to setup and embed into app
 * Add design doc explaining the solution - use notes from journal for it.
+	* Add note that controls must be 3 levels down from jmxelement.
 * remove hardcoding of save to test.jmx and make it optional for demo purposes (maybe add a demo config)
 * Setup a demo on gh-pages

+**Dec-13-2013 17:19 :**  Decided that I wont fix the issue with relative pathing until after v1.0 so that I can actually release this thing.
+Will add verbiage in the documentation that the controls must be 3 levels down.

+**Dec-13-2013 17:53 :**  Was filling out the User guide on coverage of JMX Elements.

+**Dec-14-2013 06:20 :** Update of readme done.
+I also created devguide.md to hold design and dev-related topics, as well as an issues.md to track issues.
+There might be more tweaks required to the readme for gh markup as well as content, but this is in good shape to commit.